sciactive/pnotify/README.md

 And if you choose to use jQuery UI for **all** your styling, include this line somewhere before your first notice:
 * `$.pnotify.defaults.styling = "jqueryui";`

-If you use Bootstrap 3, include this line somewhere before your first notice:
-* `$.pnotify.defaults.styling = "bootstrap3";`

 And if you don't want the history pull-down menu in the top corner, include this line somewhere before your first notice:
 * `$.pnotify.defaults.history = false;`